 Deploying the UCP Advisor virtual appliance

-The UCP Advisor virtual appliance can be deployed to a customer-supplied management node.
+The UCP Advisor virtual appliance can be deployed on a Hitachi-supplied management node or to a customer-supplied management node.

 When using a customer-supplied management node, the customer must set up the Windows 2016 standard VM and license according to the prerequisites described in UCP Controller virtual machine requirements.
 The management node must be able to accommodate the installation of UCP Advisor and the necessary components.